What is AI and How Can Law Firms Use it?

 Improve access to justice

 Artificial intelligence and machine learning have the potential to reduce barriers to justice—most notably, the high cost of accessing legal help.
-By saving time on manual and routine legal work, lawyers can reduce estimates and costs for clients.
+By saving time on manual and routine legal work, lawyers using AI can reduce estimates and costs for clients.

 For example, lawyers can pass those savings on to clients if research that previously took 20 hours now takes two to complete.